Andrei Zlătescu

 Andrei Paul Zlătescu (born 12 May 1966, Bucureşti - d.
-29 August 2017) is a member of the United Nations Human Rights Committee for 2014.
+29 August 2017) was a member of the United Nations Human Rights Committee in 2014.
 He has also served as an assistant professor for universities including Western University.

 Professional Commitments

 Zlătescu served as an assistant professor in Global studies with the Faculty of Information and Media Studies at Western University (2010–11), and as a Professor with Fanshawe College, in London, Ontario (2010–2013).